frederickluser/ecic/README.md

  [![Codecov test coverage](https://codecov.io/gh/frederickluser/ecic/branch/main/graph/badge.svg)](https://app.codecov.io/gh/frederickluser/ecic?branch=main)
  <!-- badges: end -->

-`e

-` estimates a changes-in-changes model with multiple periods and cohorts as suggested in Athey and Imbens ([2006](https://scholar.harvard.edu/imbens/publications/identification-and-inference-nonlinear-difference-differences-models)).
+`ecic` estimates a changes-in-changes model with multiple periods and cohorts as suggested in Athey and Imbens ([2006](https://scholar.harvard.edu/imbens/publications/identification-and-inference-nonlinear-difference-differences-models)).
 Changes-in-changes is a generalization of the difference-in-differences approach, estimating a treatment effect for the entire distribution instead of averages.